jstedfast/HtmlKit/README.md

 ## License Information

-HtmlKit is Copyright (C) 2015-2018 Xamarin Inc. and is licensed under the MIT license:
+HtmlKit is Copyright (C) 2015-2022 Jeffrey Stedfast and is licensed under the MIT license:

     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal